symonk/pytest-playwright-enhanced/README.md

-# pytest-playwright-pro
-A pytest plugin for improved user experience when using playwright with python and pytest
+### pytest-playwright-enhanced
+An alternative implementation for pytest when using python playwright for end2end testing of web applications.  `pytest-playwright-enhanced` aims to offer an assortment of functionality and enhancements to improve the user experience.

+> [!INFO]
+> `pytest-playwright-enhanced` is still in the alpha stages.